kylantis/fusion-ui/README.md

 We believe that the future of web development is templating-based and model-driven, and this cutting edge web framework aims to explore this new frontier.

-From our research, we know that the current paradigm for building web applications is not sustainable, as it is unable to evolve to meet the demands of tomorrow's data-driven applications.
+From our research, we know that the current paradigm for building web applications is unable to evolve to meet the demands of tomorrow's data-driven applications.
 Hence, we propose a new paradigm for architecting web applications.

 Our approach is simple: